For all media inquiries, please contact Antwon R. Martin at firstname.lastname@example.org or by phone at 512-772-9374.

 - Approximately 79,000 minors and youth are victims of sex trafficking in Texas, according to the Institute on Domestic Violence and Sexual Assault (IDVSA).

 - There were 2,105 cases of confirmed child abuse in Travis County in 2015/16.

 - Over 2.9 million cases of child abuse were reported in the U.S. in 2015.

 - While Texas leads the nation in child abuse fatalities, with 202 children in FY2015/16, funding for child protection in Texas is woefully inadequate.

 For more statistics, you can visit our About the issue page, or one of our specific issue pages, including child abuse, sexual assault & exploitation, domestic violence, dating violence, healthy relationships and parenting tips.

-View SAFE’s Annual Reports here.
+View SAFE’s financials, reports, and forms here.